Continuous vulnerability evidence for CRA compliance

 EU processing

-Pentest-Tools.com is ISO/IEC 27001:2023 certified and processes data in the EU.
-Although the CRA doesn’t require EU-resident tooling, that matters.
+Pentest-Tools.com is ISO/IEC 27001 certified and processes data in the EU.
+The CRA does not require EU-resident tooling, but it removes a due diligence question your own customers will ask under NIS2 and DORA.

 • Exclamation triangle icon